If you want to earn some extra cash online, doing online micro-tasks might be a good option for you.

 I therefore also look at how the support responds to these as this tells a lot about how much they care.

-Unfortunately, Microworkers has not responded on any of the complaints on the review sites I have seen, and the responses on their own Facebook page are very slow.
+Unfortunately, Microworkers has not responded to any of the complaints on the review sites I have seen, and the responses on their own Facebook page are very slow.

 I will, however, say that I do not necessarily think the complaint above about the platform charging a fee is such a relevant complaint.